NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/setup/lab-setup.rst

 1. Be able to login to Uppmax and use the node allocation.
 2. Access files prepared for the tutorial and keep folder structures organised - we have prepared scripts to set this up for you for most of the labs.
 3. Learn how to read commands and use module system on Uppmax.
-4. If you work without access to Uppmax: check the dependencies.

 :raw-html:`<br />`